 Belgium backs call for European inquiry into biofuel fraud

-Belgium on Tuesday backed an Irish call for a European investigation into suspected fraud in biofuels made from palm oil waste.
-The volumes imported were far too large to be legitimate, Belgium's Energy minister said.
+Belgium has backed an Irish call for a European investigation into suspected fraud in biofuels made from palm oil waste.
+The volumes imported were far too large to be legitimate, Belgium's Energy minister said on Tuesday.

 The European industry imports vegetable raw materials to produce biofuels, including palm oil mill effluent, or POME.
 This waste water from oil mills has been included in the list of raw materials for biofuels in the Renewable Energy Directive.